 - 500 g lean minced lamb

-- ½ tsp each ground cinnamon coriander & cumin
+- ½ teaspoon each ground cinnamon coriander & cumin

 - salt and freshly ground black pepper